BabitMF/BabitMF.github.io/content/en/docs/bmf/getting_started_yourself/install/_index.md

 BMF supports compilation and builds on three platforms: Linux, Windows, and Mac.
 You can choose the method you want to use according to your needs.

+**Important Note: CMake Version Requirements**
+When building BMF from source:
+- Base requirement: CMake 3.5 or higher
+- If CUDA support is needed (enabled by default), CMake 3.17 or higher is required

+You can check your current CMake version by running `cmake --version`.
+If the version does not meet the requirements, please upgrade CMake.

 ### Linux

 ```Shell